Home

 1. Identifying Barriers: Finding places where there are obstacles that make it hard for people with disabilities to get around, like steps without ramps or sidewalks that are too narrow.

 2. Setting Priorities: Deciding which barriers should be fixed first.
-For example, making sure that public buildings like schools and libraries are accessible could be a top priority.
+For example, accessibility of sidewalks and street crossings near schools or libraries could be a top priority.

 3. Scheduling and Budgeting: Planning when and how the changes will be made, including how much they will cost.